Plantation Guardianship Attorney

 From Florida statute 744.3031:

-A court, prior to appointment of a guardian but after a petition for determination of incapacity has been filed pursuant to this chapter, may appoint an emergency temporary guardian for the person or property, or both, of an alleged incapacitated person.
-The court must specifically find that there appears to be imminent danger that the physical or mental health or safety of the person will be seriously impaired or that the person’s property is in danger of being wasted, misappropriated, or lost unless immediate action is taken.
+A court, prior to the appointment of a guardian but after a petition for determination of incapacity has been filed pursuant to this chapter, may appoint an emergency temporary guardian for the person or property, or both, of an alleged incapacitated person.
+Once your attorney files a petition, the court must specifically find that there appears to be imminent danger that the physical or mental health or safety of the person will be seriously impaired or that the person’s property is in danger of being wasted, misappropriated, or lost unless immediate action is taken.

 What are a Guardian’s Responsibilities?

-Depending on the type of guardianship, a guardian can assume the authority and management of a ward’s assets and makes decisions about the ward’s health and wellbeing, such as which healthcare services are needed and which health care professionals should treat the ward.
+Depending on the type of guardianship, a guardian can assume the authority and management of a ward’s assets and make decisions about the ward’s health and wellbeing, such as which healthcare services are needed and which healthcare professionals should treat the ward.

 While a Florida court grants these responsibilities to the guardian at the outset of the guardianship, a guardian is required to work under the supervision of a Florida court throughout the term of the guardianship.
-In fact, each year a guardian must present a plan of care for the ward to the court for the court’s approval, as well as:
+In fact, each year a guardian, through his or her guardianship attorney, must present a plan of care for the ward to the court for the court’s approval, as well as:

 - File an inventory of the Ward’s assets (which must occur annually)